Common solutions for multi-tenant user management

 Current state

-• Share applications in Azure AD.
+• Share applications in Microsoft Entra ID.

-• Only member users in Company A access Company A’s on-premises apps.
+The following diagram illustrates this scenario, where only internal users in Company A access Company A's on-premises apps.

 Goals

-• Apps with Integrated Windows Authentication and Kerberos
+• Apps with Integrated Windows Authentication and Kerberos.

 Solution architecture